Neal/OpalX/README.md

 LIFX remote app for the Pebble Smartwatch.
 It uses with the [LIFX HTTP API](https://github.com/chendo/lifx-http), powered by the [LIFX GEM](https://github.com/LIFX/lifx-gem).

-> This app is still work in progress.

 ## Features

-* Discover all lights
+* Discover all lights on the network
 * Turn on/off each light, a tag or all lights
 * Change color for a single light, a tag or all lights
-* Add custom colors
 * Manually change hue, saturation and brightness

+## Roadmap

+* Auto discover the LIFX HTTP API server
+* Custom colors

 ## License